TaoWang136/Yielding_simulation/README.md

 If you use this repository in your research, please cite:
 Deconstructing driving behaviors in interactions with pedestrians at uncontrolled crosswalks: an imitation learning method

-(You may replace this section with the official BibTeX once available.)